Erin Jackson of US 1st Black woman to win speedskating gold

 She lived up to the billing in Beijing, becoming the first American woman to win an individual Olympic medal since 2002.

+“Words cannot explain how proud I am of her,” Bowe said.
+“I knew she had the chance to do something really special, and she just showed the world why she deserved to be here.”

-She grabbed an American flag and did a victory lap around the Ice Ribbon oval, the stars and stripes fluttering above her head.
+Jackson grabbed an American flag and did a victory lap around the Ice Ribbon oval, the stars and stripes fluttering above her head.

+“It’s been a wild ride,” she said, “but that makes it even sweeter.”

 More AP Winter Olympics: https://apnews.com/hub/winter-olympics and https://twitter.com/AP_Sports